 There are many services that can backup your data, and, in this article, we’ll take a look at two possibilities.
-We’re going to compare the pairing of CloudBerry Backup with Amazon S3 vs. Carbonite and see which comes out on top.
+We’re going to compare the pairing of CloudBerry Backup with Wasabi vs. Carbonite and see which comes out on top.

-We chose Amazon S3 because it has a global network of servers, enabling users to reach fast speeds.
-Its pricing scheme is complicated, but the service isn’t expensive and charges you per gigabyte.
+We chose Wasabi because it has a great price per gigabyte along with strong security and data centers in the U.S. and, soon-to-be, the Netherlands which uses to reach faster speeds when uploading and downloading files.
 That means you can set the size of your storage the way you want.
-You can find more information about the service in our Amazon S3 review.
+You can find more information about the service in our Wasabi review.

 CloudBerry Backup has a partner because it’s not a run-of-the-mill online backup service and doesn’t provide storage space or store your files.
 It works like a control center that helps you manage backup plans on other cloud storage services.

 Carbonite is a standard service, but it’s also on our list of the best online backup solutions.

 Using cloud backup is smart because you can’t be sure how long your hard drive will last and you could lose your data due to malfunctions or crashes.
 You can use data recovery software to try to recover your files, but that’s not a reliable method.
 You can’t rely on solid state drives, either, as they experience more data errors, even if their failure rate is less than 1 percent.

 Over five rounds, we’re going to see how the services compare to each other to help you choose one.
 At the end of each, we’ll name a winner.
 After the bell, we’ll do a recap and declare the overall winner.